wq/wq.app/packages/react/README.md

-[AutoInput] | Selects the appropriate input component for the given [form field][field-types] [AutoSubform] | Automatically configures a [Fieldset] for a [nested form][nested-forms] [AutoSubformArray] | Automatically configures a [FieldsetArray] for a [repeating nested form][nested-forms] [DebugContext] | Shows the JSON contents of the current route rendering context [Form] | Connects [Formik] to [@wq/outbox]'s form handler [FormError]* | Renders form-level error messages.
+[AutoInput] | Selects the appropriate input component for the given [form field][field-types] [AutoSubform] | Automatically configures a [Fieldset] for a [nested form][nested-forms] [AutoSubformArray] | Automatically configures a [FieldsetArray] for a [repeating nested form][nested-forms] [PropertyTable] | Generates a read-only table showing the current value for each field in the form configuration [DebugContext] | Shows the JSON contents of the current route rendering context [Form] | Connects [Formik] to [@wq/outbox]'s form handler [FormError]* | Renders form-level error messages.
 (Field-level errors are handled in each [input component](#input-components)).